-The following video is a great visual of the ways lip and tongue ties can inhibit breastfeeding.
-Without full flexibility of the lip, babies are unable to properly flange it around the breast.
+The following video is a great visual of the ways lip and tongue-ties can inhibit breastfeeding.
+Without full flexibility of the lip, babies are unable to properly flange around the breast.
 Without the ability to fully lift the tongue to the palate, babies are unable to successfully expel and transfer milk.

-There are numerous long-term effects of leaving lip and/or tongue ties uncorrected.
+There are numerous long-term effects of leaving lip- and/or tongue-ties uncorrected.
 The symptoms may not always be obvious in infants, but as a child grows and their mouth develops, complications may arise.
 In many cases these issues can be avoided by early intervention.
-However, because our doctors diagnose based upon function rather than appearance, there may also be times in which they recommend waiting until the child is older to see if the tie(s) will be problematic.
+However, because our doctors diagnose based upon function rather than appearance, they may recommend waiting until the child is older to see if the tie(s) will be problematic.